Why Noxen ships via Developer ID, not the Mac App Store

 Reason 4 — Economics

 Apple takes 30% of everything, dropping to 15% under the Small Business Program (under $1M/year).
-Lemon Squeezy + Stripe take a bit over 5%.
-For a one-time $79 product, that's the difference between $59 and $74 per sale — a 25% revenue uplift on the direct channel, which materially changes whether the project supports its development budget.
+Paddle as merchant-of-record takes around 5–6% all-in (card processing + their fee).
+For a one-time $79 product, that's the difference between $59 and ~$74 per sale — close to a 25% revenue uplift on the direct channel, which materially changes whether the project supports its development budget.

 Also: direct sales mean actual customer emails, which means I can email customers about security patches when they matter.
 MAS doesn't expose buyer emails by design.

-Reason 5 — Lemon Squeezy handles EU / UK VAT for us
+Reason 5 — Paddle handles EU / UK VAT for us

 This is underrated as a reason.
 Noxen is built in South Africa.
-If I sold into the EU, UK, and US directly, we'd need a merchant of record, or we'd need to register for VAT in multiple jurisdictions.
-Lemon Squeezy (MoR) absorbs that complexity for the same 5% fee.
-That's a better deal than Apple's 30%, even ignoring the App Review risk.
+If we sold into the EU, UK, and US directly, we'd need a merchant of record, or we'd need to register for VAT in multiple jurisdictions.
+Paddle (MoR) absorbs that complexity at roughly the same fee level as Apple's small-business 15%, with none of the App Review risk.
+(We originally piloted with Lemon Squeezy in early 2026 and migrated to Paddle later that year for stronger EU VAT handling and a cleaner license-key API.)

 What Developer ID direct actually requires